-For many of us, the lockdown has meant that our cars have never seen such little use.
+For many of us, the past year of local and national restrictions has meant that our cars have never seen such little use.
 And, although the fuel savings may be an unexpected bonus, you may be concerned about the effects of only using your car from time to time.

 Thankfully, there are several things you can do to keep your car in good working order even when you’re not using it as much as usual .
 These simple maintenance tips can help make sure your car works as it should when you next get behind the wheel.